skunkrocker/push-it/README.md

 ```
 - Add the Base 64 Encoded file into the Build Environment assigned to the ``CERTIFICATE`` variable.
 - Add the Certificate password into the Build Environment assigned to the ```PASSWORD``` variable.

+### Plans for next versions
+- Use the Kotlin coroutines for asynchronous communication with APNS
+- Use Retrofit
+- Android push notifications